KQM-git/TCL/docs/evidence/characters/pyro/bennett.md

 Knowing this allows us to know which units to pair with C6 Bennett in order to reliably proc Vaporize or Melt.

-We want to have an elemental trigger that has more GUs than our elemental aura, so the pyro infused auto will always Vaporize/Melt.
+We want to have an elemental trigger that has more GUs than our elemental aura, so the Pyro infused auto will always Vaporize/Melt.

 #### Duration of C6 Infusion

 **By:** nekomimi\#3842

 **Theory:**
-C6 Bennett pyro infusion time when you step out of it is roughly 2 seconds.
+C6 Bennett Pyro infusion time when you step out of it is roughly 2 seconds.

 **Evidence:**
 [YouTube](https://youtu.be/cj3qkWH-KuA)

 **Significance:**
-Stepping out of a C6 Bennett Fantastic Voyage field has a left over pyro infusion effect of roughly 2 seconds.
+Stepping out of a C6 Bennett Fantastic Voyage field has a left over Pyro infusion effect of roughly 2 seconds.
 Meaning that even if you are outside of it, you have that window to chase after an enemy and still have your weapon infused.

-#### C6 Bennett pyro dmg bonus in coop
+#### C6 Bennett Pyro dmg bonus in coop

 **By:** Neptunya\#8291
 **Added:** <Version date="2021-07-10" />